 Step back into time with amazing exhibits that expand along the war that changed not only the United States but changed the world.
 There are three main buildings that house exhibits that share the history of men and women who served in WWII.
 Interactive and personal stories add to a great experience when visiting.
 Enjoy a movie in the theater or a live show on the BB’s Stage Door Canteen.

 Mardi Gras World:

 Everything Mardi Gras.
-Show casing parade floats and props.
+Showcasing parade floats and props.
 Here you can learn the rich history of Mardi Gras.
 Watch how floats are made with your own eyes.
 A great family activity.
-With a tour guide you will learn the history of Mardi Gras and how the floats are build each year.
+With a tour guide, you will learn the history of Mardi Gras and how the floats are built each year.
 A fun family activity.

 There are plenty of plantations to visit in New Orleans and the surrounding area.
 However, Whitney Plantation is different from all the rest.
 Sure you will learn the great history of the plantation and the owners.
-The architect of the homes themselves are grand.
+The architect of the homes themselves is grand.
 But, Whitney Plantation gives you the backbone.
-The plantation tour guides teaches you what life was like for those who worked the fields and keep the plantation running.
+The plantation tour guides teach you what life was like for those who worked the fields and keep the plantation running.
 Yes, this plantation honors the thousands of slaves that came to Louisiana.
-Budget friendly tour the whole family will enjoy.
+Budget-friendly tour the whole family will enjoy.
 You will not leave disappointed.
-This is a must see.
+This is a must-see.